timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 The estates of the various drow houses are clustered beneath the plateau of Qu'ellarz'orl in an area called Narbondellyn, allowing the superiors of those drow to literally look down upon them.
 Largely untouched during Demogorgon's rampage, the so-called "Broad Streets" district remains the bright center of Menzoberranzan, as the lesser houses vie to outdo each other in shows of wealth, power, and influence.
 Soaring stalagmite towers and great manors rise across the area, which is also home to luxury shops, pleasure houses, and discriminating merchants.

 A noble estate in Narbondellyn maintains its own militia, consisting of fifty or more highly disciplined drow warriors and drow elite warrior, with one elite warrior for every ten drow warriors.
 In addition, an estate holds 3d6 drow noble and scores of slaves, 6d6 of which can be pressed into defending the house.
 These fighting slaves are usually bugbear, ogre, orc, or quaggoth.
-Doors and windows are protected with <fetch-data type="spell">glyph of warding</fetch-data> spells (spell save DC 13), and 2d6 gargoyle watch for trouble from ledges and rooftops.
+Doors and windows are protected with <wc-fetch type="spell">glyph of warding</wc-fetch> spells (spell save DC 13), and 2d6 gargoyle watch for trouble from ledges and rooftops.

 If you want a random encounter to occur as the characters make their way through the Narbondellyn district, roll a d20 and consult the Narbondellyn Encounters table, or choose an encounter that you like.
 The party can avoid random encounters in Narbondellyn by succeeding on a DC 13 Dexterity (Stealth) group check.